 - [Rising Waveform] and [Falling Waveform] Fixtures

 NOTE: The use of L_dut, R_dut, and C_dut is strongly discouraged in developing waveform data from simulation models.
-Some simulators may ignore these parameters because they may introduce numerical time constant artifacts.
+Some EDA tools may ignore these parameters because they may introduce numerical time constant artifacts.

 Only the R_fixture and V_fixture subparameters are required; the rest of the subparameters are optional.
 If a subparameter is not used, its value defaults to zero.
 The subparameters must appear in the text after the keyword and before the first row of the waveform table.